ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 The presented form of a JWP MUST contain a presentation protected header.
 It is added by the holder and MUST be integrity protected by the underling JPA.

-This header is used to ensure a presented JWP can not be replayed and is cryptographically bound to the issuer it was presented to.
+This header is used to ensure a presented JWP can not be replayed and is cryptographically bound to the verifier it was presented to.

 While there isn't any required values in the presentation header, it MUST contain one or more header values that uniquely identify the presented JWP to both the holder and verifier.
 For example, header values that would satisfy this requirement include `nonce` and `aud`.